sohomghosh/sohomghosh.github.io/_pages/projects.md

 # Selected Projects

 ## Fidelity Assistant
-Expeimenting with various content based filtering, collaborative filtering, pattern mining algorithms, and Large Language Models based approaches to predict the next interaction of a customer during a chat session
+Experimenting with various content based filtering, collaborative filtering, pattern mining algorithms, and Large Language Models based approaches to predict the next interaction of a customer during a chat session

 #### Relevant Publications:
 - "Dichotomic Pattern Mining Integrated With Constraint Reasoning for Digital Behavior Analysis" in Frontiers in Artificial Intelligence (Journal)